 “Most of the knowledge about the human past is still, so to speak, buried under our feet,” he continued.
 “I grew impatient waiting on others to reveal the treasures of ancient DNA, so in addition to developing the technologies that make all this feasible, I joined Professor Israel Finkelstein’s team digging in Tel Megiddo (in northern Israel) and collected samples myself … It was thrilling!”

 One of the traces you can now test for in your personal genome is Ancient Israelites.
 This has been a long-awaited product for individuals interested in Jewish genetic genealogy.

 Only last year, DNA Consultants added modern-day data for Israeli Jews for use with the DNA Fingerprint Test.
 The company also has four Jewish markers, Jewish as a megapopulation and four other contemporary Jewish populations in its database (Hungarian Ashkenazim, Majorcan Jews, Spanish Sephardim and Ukraine).

 But people are naturally curious to see the exact age, strength and persistence of ancestry.
 The Ancient Israelites Test provides an extension of modern-day forensics into a type of forensic archeology.
-Those who take the test can now gauge the precise degree of genetic similarity between their individual genome and the ancient DNA of real Israelites buried in three sites within the borders of the present-day country, dating from the Epipaleolithic and Neolithic to early Biblical Times.
+Those who take the test can now gauge the precise degree of genetic similarity between their individual genome and the ancient DNA of real Israelites buried in multiple sites within the borders of the present-day country, dating from the Epipaleolithic and Neolithic to early Biblical Times.